George Fox makes 'Best in the West' list for 10th straight year

-For an eighth consecutive year, The Princeton Review has honored George Fox University as one of its “Best in the West” schools in its “2012 Best Colleges: Region by Region” edition posted on princetonreview.com.
+For a 10th consecutive year, The Princeton Review has honored George Fox University as one of its “Best in the West” schools in its “2014 Best Colleges: Region by Region” edition posted on princetonreview.com.

-George Fox, a nationally recognized Christian university in Oregon, is one of 121 colleges and universities listed from the western states of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, New Mexico, Nevada, Oklahoma, Oregon, Texas, Utah, Washington and Wyoming.
-Other institutions receiving the designation included Pepperdine University and Stanford University.
+George Fox, a nationally recognized Christian college in Oregon, is one of 122 colleges and universities listed from the western states of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, New Mexico, Nevada, Oklahoma, Oregon, Texas, Utah, Washington and Wyoming.

 The Princeton Review rankings consider academics, quality of life, admissions selectivity and financial aid.
-George Fox received a score of 86 out of 99 in admissions selectivity, an 86 out of 99 in academics, an 87 out of 99 in quality of campus life, and an 85 out of 99 in financial aid, and a 75 out of 99 in admissions selectivity.
+George Fox received a score of 86 out of 99 in academics, an 87 out of 99 in quality of campus life, an 85 out of 99 in financial aid, and a 75 out of 99 in admissions selectivity.

 George Fox students were invited to participate in an online survey hosted by the organization.
 They were asked to voice their opinions about the university, with questions in each category.
 Their comments and the George Fox profile are available at princetonreview.com.